 When she was just 15, Bayleigh was the youngest and one of the first students to go on Service IQ’s Aviation Gateway Flying Programme for secondary school students.

 That experience got her career off to a flying start.
-The talent she showed on Gateway helped her to get accepted into full-time training at the New Zealand Aviation Academy in Christchurch.
+The talent she showed on Gateway helped her to get accepted into full-time training at Southern Wings Flying Academy.
 Now she’s close to becoming a fully-fledged pilot, with additional skills in tricky acrobatic manoeuvers – loops, rolls and spins.

 “It feels amazing,” says Bayleigh.
 “This is what it was all about and what it has all led up to.
 I’m stoked that all the hard work has paid off.”